jrebillat/Proper/proper/README.md

 The *action* parameter is optional and, if present, will make the system trigger the action with the given name on each modification in the property value.
 See the @Manage annotation for more on actions.
 The *code* parameter is optional and, if present, contains the key code this annotation refers to.
 The annotation will only be processed for this key code association.
 The *importFrom* parameter is optional and, if present, contains the key code this annotation refers to.
 The property from this key code association will be used to create and set a property with the same name in the default container.
+The *bound* parameter is optional and only meaningful if *importFrom* is also there.
+If true, the property in, the default container property will be bound to this key code .
+This annotation parameter default to *false*.

 ### @Register
-The @Register annotation is usable on any instance class definition.
-It will create or update a property in the container to store the element and refer to it in the code.
+The @Register annotation is usable on any instance class definition and field.
+It will create or update a property in the container to store the element instance (itself for the element and the field's content for fields) and refer to it in the code.
 The syntax is :
 ```java
 @Register("name")